 Lack of Details and Coping Strategies

 While most of the analysis is good, there is a lack of powerful coping strategies.
-This is not an how to book or a power move resources for you to destroy or learn how to effectively disable assholes.
+This is not an how-to book or a power move resource for you to destroy or learn how to effectively disable assholes.

 It’s not also highly detailed in the analysis of social dynamics of domination and aggression.

-The No Asshole Rule is not just personal opinion, but it’s a well researched and data-backed work which I appreciated.
+The No Asshole Rule is not just personal opinion, but it’s a well-researched and data-backed work that I appreciated.

 I liked Robert Sutton’s psychological analysis and understanding of the phenomenon of workplace bullying and aggression.

 The Asshole Rule is a quick and helpful read.

-Personally, I find that a blanket “no to assholes” might more of a moralistic stance than a highly realistic one.
+Personally, I find that a blanket “no to assholes” might be more of a moralistic stance than a highly realistic one.

 But if you want to learn to play the asshole game against assholes this might not be the right book for you (this website is).

-But I recommend The No Asshole Rule to people who are responsible of business culture.
-And to those who want to understand better overly aggressive, dominant and overall unpleasant people.
+But I recommend The No Asshole Rule to people who are responsible for business culture.
+And to those who want to understand better overly aggressive, dominant, and overall unpleasant people.